uberscott/astrobattle-the-successor-short-story/src/1-the_fall_of_rhea.md

 "I release you from my summon, my Maezir.
 Sleep in the earth and one day accommodate the one who will bring my successor", She flung Maezir over the horizon with the last bit of her aura.

 "Find where Maezir lands, Khaedus, I know you have the magic to do so.
 Watch over and protect that spot.
 You and your heirs.
-Someday one in your line will serve my successor to finally resolve this universe."
+Someday one in your line will see the creation of my successor.
+Make them Bring her to the Kastron's so they may guide her in her ascension...
+I pray it is her choice to destroy the Gud as I could not."

 Khaedus bowed deeply and disappeared in a cloud of smoke.

 Rhea took a moment to regard her work and lament her life.
 She watched as Bringlings were beginning to make planetfall like thousands of shooting stars.

-"I place no conditions on you, my heir other than you follow your own heart"
+"My heir, I have given you a heart to follow without condition.
+It is YOU who must choose to be my successor or leave that task for another.
+This universe be damned.
+I give no condition because it is wrong to yolk a child with the ambitions of her parent as was done to me by my father.
+With your heart choose, and you will choose wisely."

 She turned to stone.

+Minah softly landed from the sky and wept at her former master's feet.

+The Bringling people later named their new homeworld 'Rheashan.'